Extending Mule ESB 3

-After you have created a new extension, you can share it in GitHub.
+After you have created a new extension, you can submit it as a project on GitHub.
 This allows you to share it with the Mule community so you can get feedback on the quality and design of the module before putting it into production.

-If you will use Mule in countries where English is not spoken, you can extend Mule by internationalizing the strings in the messages and exceptions.
+If you use Mule in countries where English is not spoken, you can extend Mule by internationalizing the strings in the messages and exceptions.
 Additionally, there are guidelines you should take into consideration to make sure your code handles different locales.
-For more information, see Internationalizing Strings and [Internationalization Guidelines].
+For more information, see Internationalizing Strings.

 The creation of custom configuration patterns can allow you to reach new levels of productivity with Mule.
 Follow this tutorial for starting to create your own patterns now.